08Aristodemus24/chronic-disease-analyses/notes.md

 - in windows we can reference these system environment variables as `%<name of env var>%` e.g. `%SPARK_HOME%` and we'd get the value we assigned to this environment/system environment variable and add backslashes to it to reference sub directories in this directory e.g. `%SPARK_HOME%/bin` will be `C:\Program Files\spark-3.5.5\bin`.
 In linux we use `$<name of env var>`.
 But we add new values to the system path environment variable where we will now reference these newly created system environment variables.
 We add `%SPARK_HOME%\bin`, `%HADOOP_HOME%\bin`, and `%JAVA_HOME%\bin`
 - restart the command line and run `javac --version`, `spark-shell`, to check if the installed software has been installed and commands are able to run in command line. spark-shell is a CLI for spark.
 Now we can use `spark-submit` for our python scripts containing spark sessions
 - we need to also add PYSPARK_HOME containing the path to our global python interpreter which would be in path `C:\Users\LARRY\AppData\Local\Programs\Python\Python312\` and appended to it the `python.exe` e.g. `C:\Users\LARRY\AppData\Local\Programs\Python\Python312\python.exe` as this string will be needed in order for `spark-submit` to run our python scripts containing spark commands
+- because we will be running spark on a windows machine locally it is imperative that even if we already added the `HADOOP_HOME` system environment variable and added added `%HADOOP_HOME%\bin` containing our `hadoop.dll` and `winutils.exe` to our PATH system environment variable, we must also add the `hadoop.dll` to our `system32` folder as this will be needed in order to prevent future errors like `java.lang.UnsatisfiedLinkError` this is because spark requires certain Hadoop binaries (particularly `winutils.exe` & `hadoop.dll`) to simulate the Hadoop environment that Spark relies on.
+This step is essential for enabling Spark to run properly on Windows, as these binaries help in file system operations like setting permissions configurations that are otherwise required in unix and posix systems like those that use Linux OS.
+This is why in a docker container/linux machien this wouldn't be the case; all these unnecessary hardwork to install spark as spark and hadoop distributed file system (HDFS) already works in synergy with linux os.
+Lesson learned don't try to make Spark applications for Windows unless you need to.
+But you can avoid the pain if you follow the above steps so maybe it's not so bad.
+Good luck and thanks for reading! **https://medium.com/data-engineer-things/deploying-a-spark-based-application-as-a-windows-application-4ddc88231784**

 ```
 C:\Users\LARRY>spark-shell